JorawarSingh09/CSCode/README.md

 #### Grabbing mech
 Talk to the mech team about the grabbing mech.
 How do they need it to function?
 How should the servo work> DO they want set movement or adjustable movement.
 Ask them everything you can and write the QA below (ReadMe File)

-Q: what sort of functions do you need on it
+Q: What sort of functions do you need on it
-A: Ther servo needs to open and close the grabber.
+A: The servo needs to be able to open and close the servo

-Q: Is there a certain degree of closing you need
+Q: Is there a certain degree of closing you need?
-A: Just close the arm entirely, 0 to 1
+A: Closing and opening the arm entirely (0 & 1).

 ### Michaels Arm Mech